arfanbinparvez/ERC20_module_project/README.md

 This Solidity program is a simple program that demonstrates creation, deployment, burning and transfer of one's own ERC20 tokens.
 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
+Here, I have named my token as "Metamint" and taken its symbol as "MM".
+You can use any name and symbol of your own choice.

 ## Getting Started